dheemanthp/Android/MVVM/DataBindingLibrary.md

 >   <!-- profile.xml -->
 >   <layout>
 >   <LinearLayout>
->   //If add variables to this layout , then setters and getters are generated in the Binding Class
+>   If add variables to this layout , then setters and getters are generated in the Binding Class
 >     <data>
 >      <variable>
 >      name = "user"